The 3 Major Changes in Your Urine to Keep an Eye Out For

 Food Causes

 Most people are aware of the effect eating asparagus can have on urine odor.
-However, the consumption of brussels sprouts, pineapple, coffee, and alcohol can have similar effects as well.
+However, the consumption of Brussels sprouts, pineapple, coffee, and alcohol can have similar effects as well.

 3. Consistency Changes in Urine